-528 6.
-Integration of independent chronological data (radiocarbon)
+6 Integration of independent chronological data (radiocarbon)

-529 The 'BayLum' package also offers the possibility to include radiocarbon ages in the chronological 530 models (Philippe et al., 2018); more specifically, radiocarbon ages are calibrated within 'BayLum', using 531 the function AgeC14 Computation() or Age OSLC14() (in the latter case the function 532 necessitates at least one OSL age calculation).
-Introducing covariance matrices to account for 533 systematic errors on OSL data does not reduce the OSL age uncertainties; however, it becomes 534 particularly useful to correct for estimation biases when more precise ages, unaffected by these 535 systematic errors, are integrated into the models.
-To illustrate this, we decided to construct two 536 models constraining the age of FER 3; for illustration purposes, in this section, we used the simplistic 537 θ matrix described above in section 5.3.1.
-In the first case, we constrained the age of this sample by 538 imposing that a 'young' radiocarbon age (young compared to the age of sample FER 3 considered 539 alone) has an age greater than sample FER 3.
-In practice, we arbitrarily took a radiocarbon age of 540 38,000 ± 400 BP, which corresponds to [37.6; 39.9] ka cal.
-BP (95% C.I. using the IntCal20 curve, Reimer 541 et al., 2020; the calibration was performed using 'BayLum', see Philippe et al., 2018).
-Naturally, the 542 credible intervals (both 68% and 95%) for sample FER 3 are shifted towards younger age values (cf. 543 truncation of the scatter plot illustrated in Fig. 3).
-So do the credible intervals for sample FER 1, since 544 the ages of the two OSL samples are close to each other even when considered independently of 545 radiocarbon data (in other words, the radiocarbon age 'pushes' the age of sample FER 3, which in turn 546 'pushes' the age of sample FER 1).
-In practice, the 95% C.I. become [33.3; 41.2] ka and [36.9; 42.3] ka 547 for samples FER 1 and FER 3, respectively.
-It can be noted here that in such a case the precision of the 548 age of sample FER 3 is increased (i.e. the length of the C.I. is much smaller than without the constraining 549 radiocarbon age).
-More interestingly, in the second case, we constrained the age of sample FER 3 by 550 imposing that an 'old' radiocarbon age (old compared to the age of sample FER 3 considered alone) 551 has an age younger than sample FER 3.
-In practice we - again, arbitrarily - took a radiocarbon age 552 equal to 44,000 ± 400 BP, which corresponds to [45.4; 47.4] ka cal.
-BP (95% C.I.).
-Here again, the effect 553 on the age of sample FER 3 is straightforward: the credible intervals are shifted towards older ages (the 95% C.I. for the age of sample FER 3 becomes [45.7; 51.2] ka).
-Perhaps less intuitive is the effect 554 555 on the age of sample FER 1, which is not directly constrained by radiocarbon: because the ages of the

-556 three samples are estimated jointly, and because of the systematic errors on the OSL ages, the age of 557 sample FER 1 is also shifted towards older ages: the corresponding 95% C.I. becomes [36.7; 45.8] ka.
+The BayLum package also offers the possibility to include radiocarbon ages in the chronological models (Philippe et al., 2019); more specifically, radiocarbon ages are calibrated within BayLum, using the function AgeC14_Computation() or Age_OSLC14() (in the latter case the function necessitates at least one OSL age calculation).
+Introducing covariance matrices to account for systematic errors on OSL data does not reduce the OSL age uncertainties; however, it becomes particularly useful to correct for estimation biases when more precise ages, unaffected by these systematic errors, are integrated into the models.
+To illustrate this, we decided to construct two models constraining the age of FER 3; for illustration purposes, in this section, we used the simplistic θ matrix described above in Sect.
+5.3.1.
+In the first case, we constrained the age of this sample by imposing that a "young" radiocarbon age (young compared to the age of sample FER 3 considered alone) has an age greater than sample FER 3.
+In practice, we arbitrarily took a radiocarbon age of 38000 ± 400 BP, which corresponds to [37.6; 39.9] ka cal.
+BP (95 % CI using the IntCal20 curve, Reimer et al., 2020; the calibration was performed using BayLum; see Philippe et al., 2019).
+Naturally, the credible intervals (both 68 % and 95 %) for sample FER 3 are shifted towards younger age values (see the truncation of the scatter plot illustrated in Fig. 3).
+So are the credible intervals for sample FER 1, since the ages of the two OSL samples are close to each other even when considered independently of radiocarbon data (in other words, the radiocarbon age "pushes" the age of sample FER 3, which in turn "pushes" the age of sample FER 1).
+In practice, the 95 % CIs become [33.3; 41.2] ka and [36.9; 42.3] ka for samples FER 1 and FER 3, respectively.
+It can be noted here that in such a case the precision of the age of sample FER 3 is increased (i.e. the length of the CI is much smaller than without the constraining radiocarbon age).
+More interestingly, in the second case, we constrained the age of sample FER 3 by imposing that an "old" radiocarbon age (old compared to the age of sample FER 3 considered alone) has an age younger than sample FER 3.
+In practice we - again, arbitrarily - took a radiocarbon age equal to $44\,000 \pm 400$ BP, which corresponds to [45.4; 47.4] ka cal.
+BP (95 % CI).
+Here again, the effect on the age of sample FER 3 is straightforward: the credible intervals are shifted towards older ages (the 95 % CI for the age of sample FER 3 becomes [45.7; 51.2] ka).
+Perhaps less intuitive is the effect on the age of sample FER 1, which is not directly constrained by radiocarbon: because the ages of the three samples are estimated jointly, and because of the systematic errors on the OSL ages, the age of sample FER 1 is also shifted towards older ages: the corresponding 95 % CI becomes [36.7; 45.8] ka.

-558 7.
-Discussion
+7 Discussion

-559 7.1.
-Differing ways of estimating dose rates
+7.1 Differing ways of estimating dose rates